-- Open interest in ICE 2024 Vintage contracts fell from the start of the quarter to the end of December from 59 million to 26 million tons, while 2025 Vintage open interest increased from 20 million to 43 million tons. - For 2024 Vintage open interest, the "Top Four" firms with short positions held a majority of short positions for most of the quarter, ranging between 46 and 63 percent, while the top four firms with long positions generally held a relatively modest share of long positions. - For 2025 Vintage open interest, the top four firms with long positions and the top four with short positions accounted for the majority of long and short open interest throughout the quarter.
+- Open interest in ICE 2024 Vintage contracts fell to 0 with few traders remaining active in January, while ICE 2025 Vintage open interest increased from 44 million to 62 million tons. - For 2025 Vintage open interest, the top four firms with long positions and the top four with short positions accounted for the majority of long and short open interest throughout the quarter.
 However, the share of positions held by the top firms decreased as other firms became increasingly active in 2025 Vintage contracts.
+Open interest in NEX contracts was more concentrated than for ICE contracts.

-10 Each day, firms with an open interest of 25 contracts or more must report their positions to the CFTC.
+11 Each day, firms with an open interest of 25 contracts or more must report their positions to the CFTC.
 Each Tuesday, the CFTC issues the COT report summarizing the long and short positions of market participants.

-Figure 6: Concentration of Open Interest in ICE Futures and Options October 1 to December 31, 2024
+Figure 6: Concentration of Open Interest in ICE Futures and Options January 1 to March 31, 2025